 NOTES FROM CROSS CREEK

 Marjorie Kinnan Rawlings - Also known as Florida's Willa Cather, the people of the Sunshine State clamored for the author of Cross Creek and The Yearling to be added to Betty Jean Steinshouer's repertoire when she did her first tour of Florida in 1989, covering ten cities.
 In eight out of ten places, Floridians asked, "Please do OUR author next!"
 Steinshouer promised only that she would stop and read in Rawlings' archive at the University of Florida, and sure enough, it had to be done.
 The scholar/actress got sand in her shoes and immediately became part of the Speaker's Bureau of the Florida Humanities Council.
 She has added other authors with a Florida connection over the years, including Laura Ingalls Wiler, Sarah Orne Jewett, Harriet Beecher Stowe, and Marjory Stoneman Douglas.
 Rawlings is also a popular feature, along with Willa Cather and Gertrude Stein, in "On Hemingway:Three Views," and in "America at War," as well as in special renditions of the author of The Yearling and Cross Creek, holding forth on such subjects as conservation, Florida's rivers, Zora Neale Hurston, and Jim Crow.
+The projected title of the Chautauqua Companion book on Rawlings is Life Lessons from Cross Creek.

 Check back for more of Betty Jean Steinshouer's work . . .